W427697/Discord-/docs/builders/webpack.md

 ## Compiler support

-Out of the box, Storybook provides a compiler-agnostic approach to bundling your project, allowing you to use the same tooling you use to bundle your application (e.g., [Babel](https://babeljs.io/), [SWC](https://swc.rs/)), enabling efficient and performant component development within the ecosystem of Webpack 5-based projects.
+Storybook takes a compiler-agnostic approach to bundling.
+This allows you to bring your own application bundler (e.g., [Babel](https://babeljs.io/), [SWC](https://swc.rs/)) and ensures compatibility within the vast ecosystem of Webpack 5-based projects.

 ### SWC

-If you're working with a project built using [SWC](https://swc.rs/) for faster builds and improved performance, you can use the [`@storybook/addon-webpack5-compiler-swc`](https://storybook.js.org/addons/@storybook/addon-webpack5-compiler-swc) addon, allowing you the same performance benefits and compatibility with your project.
+If your project is built using [SWC](https://swc.rs/), use the [`@storybook/addon-webpack5-compiler-swc`](https://storybook.js.org/addons/@storybook/addon-webpack5-compiler-swc) addon.
+This addon increases ecosystem compatibility with Webpack 5 projects while maintaining high performance.
 Run the following command to set up the addon automatically:

 <!-- prettier-ignore-start -->